dstadz/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [ ] Mention two parts of Express that you learned about this week. server side routing && middleware.

 - [ ] Describe Middleware?
+  an array of function that get exucuted in the order the are introduced in the server code

 - [ ] Describe a Resource?
+  everything. each is accessible through a unigue uri, they can have multiple representations, and management happens via HTTP methods

-- [ ] What can the API return to help clients know if a request was successful?
+- [ ] What can the API return to help clients know if a request was successful? status codes have defined meanings (404:not found, 200: ok etc) along with json messages going into further detail. ({message:"you did well"})

-- [ ] How can we partition our application into sub-applications?
+- [ ] How can we partition our application into sub-applications? by segragating our code into groups of similar properties (one file for all user requests, one for all middleware for posts, etc)

 ## Project Setup